 Chicago summer music festivals

 Do Division, the street shindig booked by Empty Bottle and Subterranean, kicks off the summer festival season during the first weekend of June.
-Spanning 10 city blocks, the annual celebration brings a selection of local vendors and restaurants to Division Street, as well as family activities, a sidewalk sale and a runway fashion show.
-The 2017 music lineup hasn't been announced yet, but you can expect a mix of indie rock, hip-hop, electronic acts and more.
+Spanning ten city blocks, the annual celebration brings a selection of local vendors and restaurants to Division Street, as well as family activities, a sidewalk sale and a runway fashion show.
+This year, the music lineup includes the Ponys, ADULT, Shannon and the Clams, Boogarins and WebsterX.

 The largest free blues festival in the world brings living legends and local 12-bar regulars to the city's front yard for three days of music.
 This year, the main stage moves to Pritzker Pavilion in Millennium Park, leaving behind the Petrillo Music Shell in Grant Park that has hosted the festival for decades.
 Headliners for the 2017 edition of the festival include Texas blues guitarist Gary Clark Jr., Stax Records soul singer-songwriter William Bell and Che “Rhymefest” Smith (who will highlight the influence of blues on rap and hip-hop).